 Furthermore, commodities trading provides diversification benefits due to its low correlation with other asset classes, like stocks or bonds.
 Commodity prices can often move differently from equity prices, helping investors balance out their portfolios and manage risk across multiple markets.
 Finally, commodities trading is an accessible form of investing that has lower barriers to entry compared to other asset classes and can be relatively easy to learn if done correctly.

-Risks of Commodities Trading
+Risks of Investing in Commodities

 However, along with those unique benefits come some unique risks.
 Especially for novice investors, commodities trading can be a risky venture and should always be approached with caution.
 One of the main risks associated with commodities is the high level of volatility involved – prices can move swiftly and dramatically, leading to potentially large losses if trades are not carefully managed.
 Additionally, commodities markets are heavily reliant on external economic factors such as interest rates, inflation, geopolitical events, and other market conditions which means that price movements may occur suddenly and without warning.